Shyne: Post-deportation

 In 2009, upon his return to Belize, he reconnected with his estranged father.
 In February 2010, the rapper was refused entry into the United Kingdom due to his conviction as a felon.
-He had begun his journey in Cancun, Mexico, but was deported upon arrival in the UK after immigration officials refused to allow him to enter the country.
+He had begun his journey in Cancún, Mexico, but was deported upon arrival in the UK after immigration officials refused to allow him to enter the country.

-Jerusalem, Israel
+Jerusalem

-In 2010 Shyne moved to Jerusalem, Israel.
-In November 2010, he was living in Jerusalem, having become observant and changing his name officially to Moses Michael Levi.
-He spent his time learning the Torah, and spent up to 12 hours a day studying it.
-He said that there was nothing at odds between the hip-hop world and being a Torah-observant Jew, saying: "There’s nothing in the Chumash that says I can’t drive a Lamborghini."
+In 2010, Shyne moved to Jerusalem.
+In November 2010, he was living in Jerusalem, having become observant and legally changing his name to Moses Michael Levi.
+He spent his time learning the Torah, and spent up to 12 hours a day, studying it.
+He said that there was "nothing at odds between the hip-hop world and being a Torah-observant Jew", saying: "There's nothing in the Chumash that says I can't drive a Lamborghini."

-In Jerusalem he underwent a formal conversion to Orthodox Judaism.
+In Jerusalem, he underwent a formal conversion to Orthodox Judaism.
 He also prayed wearing Jewish ritual tefillin in the mornings, studied Talmud with rigorous strictly Orthodox rabbis at the Or Sameach, Belz, and Mir yeshivas, and grew payot (sidecurls; worn by some men in the Orthodox Jewish community based on their interpretation of the requirements of Jewish law).
 He had studied seriously with rabbis while in prison, and adopted the Jewish laws to create boundaries and order in his life.
 He officially changed his name to Moses Levi to reflect his commitment to Judaism.
 He said: "My entire life screams that I have a Jewish neshama ["soul", in Hebrew]."

 In December 2011, almost 12 years after the initial shooting, back in New York City, Matthew "Scar" Allen was shot and killed outside of Brooklyn's Footprints nightclub.

 In April 2012, Shyne traveled to Kyiv, Ukraine, where he was a featured speaker at a conference on inter-religious understanding.
 The conference – called Global Winds of Change: Religions' Role in Today's World;The Challenges in Democracies and Secular Societies – brought together members of the world's many faiths to discuss the role of religion in modern society.
 Oleksandr Feldman, a member of the Ukrainian parliament and the President of the Ukrainian Jewish Committee, hosted the three-day event.

+In March 2024, Natania Reuben, one of the three victims who had been shot during the December 27, 1999, nightclub shooting, recanted her statements on who shot her in the face, saying it was actually Sean Combs who shot her and not Shyne.
+She also alleged that Combs coerced her financially to testify through the trial that got Shyne convicted and Combs acquitted.
+She claims that Combs used force against her to testify that Shyne was the one who used the gun that shot her and the others by way of bribery and retaliation.